AdrienGlmz/dna-methylation-cancer/README.md

     This folder holds configuration scripts to deploy a model on the AI Platform service.
     This easily creates a callable API that is then used by the web-application.

+The two folders below are not used as part of the Jupyter Notebook pipeline but are there for reference
+ - `dataproc_processing` (Not used)

+    This folder holds pySpark scripts that were used as pre-processing steps.
+    Those scripts are designed to work with a Dataproc instance.
+ - `tfx-pipeline` (Not used)

+    A tfx pipeline to executes steps from beginning to end with one GCP service.
 ## Requirements

 ### Python and conda